jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

   (c) ensure that a link is created between the registered information relating to the earlier marriage or civil union and the registered information relating to the later marriage or civil union.

 ### 62E Dissolutions to be recorded
-(1) The Registrar of a Family Court must immediately send to the Registrar-General a certificate of any of the following orders made in that court under the Family Proceedings Act 1980:
+(1) A Registrar of the Family Court must immediately send to the Registrar-General a certificate of any of the following orders made in that court under the Family Proceedings Act 1980:
   (a) an order dissolving a civil union:
   (b) an order declaring that a party to a civil union is presumed dead and the civil union is dissolved:
   (c) an order declaring that a civil union is void ab initio.